-Designers are getting much more comfortable to use background elements such as shapes and curves to impose a specific design navigation path.
+Designers are getting much more comfortable with using background elements such as shapes and curves to impose a specific design navigation path.

 When used correctly, shapes and blobs can help to highlight valuable content while providing a pleasant UI (User Interface).

 On top of this, Web 3.0 Designs are using a lot more illustrations and visual content altogether.
 Not only to enrich pages but often to illustrate a specific product or cause.

 As soon as you see a design like this, you know that the specific company has put in hard work to make the user experience pleasing.